NicoleAki/Hash-Table/README.md

 - `search()`
 - `printTable()`

-You may define any other helper functions you need.
-The hash function you need to use is simply the key mod the size of your table.
-A sample `main.cpp` file is shared with you which will show how we will be running your code.

-_Note that the `main.cpp` provided to you in the repository is not the one which will be used to grade, this is just for your reference._

-(Tip: Do not forget to create a constructor for your class according to how the object is instantiated in the main.cpp)

 Assume all numbers entered into the table are non-negative numbers.
 The table should resize to **at least** twice of the previous size in case the threshold is crossed.
 The new size as mentioned should be a **prime number** as well.